 Install/Remove Software - Install and Remove software with Synaptic Package Manager.

-Lite Cleaner - Provides system wide cleaning of your computer.
+Lite Tweaks - Provides system wide cleaning of your computer, and other useful tools.

 Log File Viewer - View system your logs, helps with troubleshooting.

 Login Settings - Enable or disable automatic login for 1 user.